-Friday the 13th occurs once every year, the next being Friday the 13th January 2017.
+Friday the 13th occurs at least once (mostly once) every year for which it occurs twice in the year 2017: Friday the 13th January 2017 and the next being Friday 13 October 2017.
 Given the supposed trend of terrorist attacks on this day, there is the need for authorities in all parts of the world to take a cue from recent happenings and beef up security measures, especially around potential targets worldwide.

 It is instructive that although the attacks occurred in different territories and geographical regions of the world, they have several things in common, ranging from perpetrators seeking the destruction of lives and property for political, economic and religious reasons, to the creation of an Islamic State and the dismantling of Western values which they perceive as ‘haram,’ or just seeking maximum publicity by attacking high profile targets, soft targets, hard targets and inflicting the most damage wherever possible.